jamesmh/coravelpro/README.md

 You may view the [official documentation here](https://www.docs.pro.coravel.net/Installation/).

 You may visit the [official web site](https://www.pro.coravel.net) for more details / licensing.

-# Licenses

-For non-commercial scenarios (side-projects, startups with no revenue, etc.) it's free to use - try it now!

-For commercial scenarios, there are various licenses available for purchase.

-Yes, it's not free.
-Why?
-It's not enough to open source it and "expect" donations.
-This isn't a hobby project.
-This is a legitimate product and is tough work.

-This means (a) I will maintain it and (b) it will be production quality and (c) issues will be dealt with.

-[Coravel](https://github.com/jamesmh/coravel) is open source and always will be.

 ## Features / Screenshots